ocornoc/bogen/README.md

 Procedural generation of card games using a genetic algorithm to optimize for a "fun" value.
 This also creates, as part of the "fun" fitness function, Monte Carlo Tree Search agents to play the game, thus providing at least one AI (at a future point, maybe multiple of differing skill level) to play against.
 A furnished frontend is also planned.

+## Warning

+This repository is extremely work in progress and doesn't have documentation added yet.
+This will be fixed Soon(tm).

 ## License

 Licensed under either of